404RichardNotFound/404RichardNotFound/README.md

   Hi there 👋, I'm Richard.

-- 🌱 I’m a frontend developer.
+- 🌱 I’m currently a frontend developer.
-- 🔭 Currently working on improving my whole frontend skill through consistent practice
+- 🔭 Working on improving my skill through consistent practice
 - 👯 I’m looking to collaborate on projects if you have some , hit me up!
 - 💬 Ask me about anything
 - 📫 How to reach me: onlydrae48@gmail.com